GoIdenKarp/Pokemon-Text-Version/README.md

 # Pokémon Text Version

 A text-based recreation of the classic Pokémon games, implemented in Java.
+I started this project yars ago, and picked it back up recently to use as a code sample for my java work.
+I've made numerous improvements, and the game can now be started and played, though there isn't much content to get through.

 ## Features